How to Diagnose for Sleep Apnea

 • A snore microphone is used to analyze the activity of snoring.

-What Are the Warning Signs of Sleep Apnea?
+What are the Warning Signs of Sleep Apnea?

 Know the telltale signs of sleep apnea.
 They will inform your self-evaluation: